 Energetic, passionate about literature, and personable are qualities that Ms. Wong is well-known for among her student and parent community.

-Ms. Wong completed her College Admissions Counseling Certification from the University of California, Los Angeles in November 2015 where she graduated with academic distinction.
+Ms. Wong completed her College Admissions Counseling Certification from the University of California, Los Angeles where she graduated with academic distinction.

 Ms. Wong is a member of the following professional associations: